omosttafa/jumia-exercise/README.md

 ## getCustomersFromCountry() API

-To get the list of phone numbers from DB and validate the numbers by a specific regex pattern to identify the valid and not valid numbers.
+  To get the list of phone numbers from DB and validate the numbers by a country regex pattern to identify the valid and not valid numbers.
 The validation result and country code is being added/included to the response JSON to represent the full list of customers phone numbers including the valid and not valid numbers.

 ```
 (GET) /customers/{country}